 - Carbon monoxide (CO) can quickly build up impairing oxygen carrying capacity 9,10.

-Burnt tissues with significant loss of the elasticity in superficial fibres are known as an eschar.
+- Burnt tissues with significant loss of the elasticity in superficial fibres are known as an eschar.
 This creates a constricting effect and inhibits expansion (figure 11).
-When circumferential around the chest/torso/neck this can lead to impaired chest expansion and subsequent ventilation9,10,11
+When circumferential around the chest/torso/neck this can lead to impaired chest expansion and subsequent ventilation issues9,10,11

-- Exposure of the chest to perform comprehensive assessment of ventilation and any injury to the chest
+- Exposure of the chest to assess for any injuries, and adequacy of ventilation

-- Prompt assessment of oxygenation with saturation probe9,10,11
+- Prompt assessment of oxygenation with a saturation probe9,10,11

-- Immediate discussion with burns center if any restriction of movement of chest9,10
+- Immediate discussion with burns centre if any restriction of movement of chest9,10

 - Suspected inhalation injury may warrant intubation9,10

-- Failure to recognise poor ventilation and the need for a escharotomy
+- Failure to recognise poor ventilation and the need for escharotomy

 - Escharotomy can be a lifesaving procedure that relieves restriction of movement and allows chest expansion.
 This is an emergency situation this will be discussed later

 - Cyanide poisoning is common in patients that have been exposed to inhalation of burnt household items.
 In profound hypoxia consider early administration of cyanokit .10